 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field followed after SIFS by an HE NDP.
+An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field with a value in the AID11 field other than 2047 or a value of 0 in the Disambiguation subfield followed after SIFS by an HE NDP.
 An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with one and only one STA Info field and the RA field set to the address of the HE beamformee addressed in the STA Info field as the initial frame of the sequence.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
-An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed to.
+An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed.
 An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield.
+An HE beamformer that transmits an HE NDP Announcement frame may include a STA Info field with an AID11 subfield value of 2047 and a value of 1 in the Disambiguation subfield to indicate disallowed subchannels during punctured channel operation.
+When present, the STA Info field with AID11 value of 2047 and a value of 1 in the Disambiguation subfield shall be the first STA Info field in the frame.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming and CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)).
+For punctured channel operation, the RU Start Index and RU End Index correspond to the bandwidth before puncturing and the Disallowed Subchannel Bitmap subfield is used to indicate which tones are punctured in the HE NDP frames and in the solicited feedback.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: